jum/caddy-docker-proxy-redis/README.md

 start any of these databases.
 I have used mariadb in the past but on new projects I am mostly using postgres.
-Please note that for both databases you would need to change the IP numer 100.X.X:X to be able to access these databases from anywhere inside you tailnet.
+Please note that for both databases you would need to change the IP numer 100.X.X:X to be able to access these databases from anywhere inside your tailnet.

 ## Backup